mpn01/library/README.md

 git clone https://github.com/mpn01/library.git
 ```

-After that, create `connect.php` file with your database credentials matching variables below and put it in page directory.
+After that, create `connect.php` file with your database credentials matching variables below and put it in directory where you clone this repo.

 ```php
     $servername = "Your server name" //ex. localhost